St Mary Magdalene Development Project

 The community in the Westbourne ward of North Paddington lives in an area of high deprivation: 60% of residents are of origins other than white British, with 43% born outside the UK.
 83% of children under 15 belong in families that are dependent on workless benefits – the highest proportion of any ward in London.
 There is also a lack of facilities, which is a major issue as the community surrounding the church has strong levels of deprivation but has no communal meeting space in the area.

-The local community; local businesses, and visitors will all benefit from this project.
+The local community from all backgrounds and all faiths and none; local businesses, and visitors to St Mary Magdalene will all benefit from this project.

 Since its formation in 1997, PDT has been a driving force in the regeneration of North Paddington, working hand in hand with local people to develop and deliver services that local people need and want.
 PDT has directly raised over £30m and levered in an additional £100m for the provision of youth, educational, employment, enterprise, adult services and new local facilities.
 In 2015 we were awarded the City Corporation’s Sustainable Communities Award.